 We believe that the use of AXA Candidates containing amino acids may be studied as a Non-Drug Product for certain non-therapeutic uses without an IND.
-Specifically, under FDA's September 2013 Guidance for clinical investigators, sponsors, and IRBs entitled "Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND," we believe Non-IND, IRB-Approved Clinical Studies of Non-Drug Products may be conducted to study the safety, tolerability, effect on normal structure or function in humans and characterize the mechanism by which a substance acts to maintain such structure or function, including in individuals with disease (as long as the study is not intended to evaluate the Non-Drug Product's ability to diagnose, cure, mitigate, treat, or prevent a disease).
+Specifically, under FDA's September 2013 Guidance for clinical investigators, sponsors, and IRBs entitled "Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND," we believe Non-IND, IRB-Approved Clinical Studies of Non-Drug

+Products may be conducted to study the safety, tolerability, effect on normal structure or function in humans and characterize the mechanism by which a substance acts to maintain such structure or function, including in individuals with disease (as long as the study is not intended to evaluate the Non-Drug Product's ability to diagnose, cure, mitigate, treat, or prevent a disease).
+However, if such formulations are being studied or developed for therapeutic or drug uses, studies designed to assess the potential therapeutic use of a product candidate, such as its ability to diagnose, cure, mitigate, treat, or prevent a disease).
 However, if such formulations are being studied or developed for therapeutic or drug uses, studies designed to assess the potential therapeutic use of a product candidate, such as its ability to diagnose, cure, mitigate, treat or prevent disease, including effects on an abnormal and uncommon or serious condition, then such product candidate is regulated as a drug and any clinical studies in the United States must be conducted under an IND.
 Similarly, an investigation intended to evaluate the effects of a medical food on a disease would require an IND, unless the medical food is simply being fed to subjects for nutritional purposes during a study examining the effects of another intervention.

 Depending on the results observed for our AXA Candidates in our Non-IND, IRB-Approved Clinical Studies, and other factors related to the potential market for the candidates, we may elect to pursue development of our candidates under one of four regulatory pathways: to continue development as a conventional food or food additive, dietary supplement, medical food, or drug.
-We have not yet made a development path decision for any of our AXA Candidates, and may never elect to develop and market an AXA Candidate under one of these paths.
+After meeting with the FDA in March 2019, we made a decision to pursue a drug development path for AXA1665 and plan to file an IND submission after potentially having additional interactions with the FDA.
+We have not yet made a development path decision for any of our other AXA Candidates, and may never successfully develop and market an AXA Candidate under either drug or non-drug paths.